Locations:

 How do I support my child during their growth spurt?

-Babies under one year tend to express their growth spurt through fussiness and periods of increased hunger.
-For school-age children and adolescents, growth spurts trigger changes in appetite, sleep and behavior, along with physical height and weight changes.
+Babies younger than a year old express their growth spurts through fussiness and periods of increased hunger.
+For school-age children and adolescents, growth spurts trigger changes in appetite, sleep and behavior.
 During your child’s growth spurt, you can support them by:

 Advertisement